I travel a lot; I hate having my life disrupted by routine.

 This section of New Mexico is very strange.
 There will be an exit sign, but if you exit, it only leaves you in a small dried up village that has nothing but a family cemetery and a few abandon buildings.
 This is what happened when we got off at the Montoya exit.
 You leave the exit ramp, cross a cattle guard, and are sitting beside another ghost town.
 There were a few homes where workers lived for the cattle company that had signs saying they owned all this land, but other than that, not much else.

-When Cindy said "Hey, a few towns up is a town called Cuervo!
-Ready for a margarita?"
-My mouth started watering thinking of a cold drink to wash down this dry, dusty heat we were enjoying.
 Besides, it was getting late, what better place to stop for the night then in a town named after a tequila?
 But when we exited I-40, we were dumped into a few old adobe structures that were barely standing.
 The post office was a few single wide trailers shoved up against each other, and a service station that had a dozen cars up on blocks.

 With our mouths still watering and the thought of margaritas fading from our heads, we crossed the cattle guard and climbed back onto I-40 to find a campground for the night.